Odin-SMR/qsmr-data/Settings/q_fields.rst

 ~~~~~

-ABSLOOKUP_OPTION
-   A string.
-This string gives the name of the sub-folder containing the
-   absorption look-up table to use.

 ABS_P_INTERP_ORDER
    An integer.
 The polynomial order to apply for pressure interpolation of the
    absorption look-up table.
 See further the ARTS workspace variable with the